ArielCyber/gaming-qoe-conference/README.md

 - Features include packet sizes, packet rates, and directional ratios
 - Data from multiple window sizes (3s, 5s, 10s, 15s)

+### Feature Extraction Availability

+**⚠️ NOTE:** Currently, the feature extraction process is not publicly exposed because the paper is under review.
+After publication, we will provide tools to extract features directly from PCAP game session files.
+Meanwhile, the notebook **paper_repro.ipynb** contains the columns and details of the features that should be extracted for reproducibility.

 ### QoE Classification
 - **3-class QoE prediction** based on ping latency thresholds
 - Classes: Good (Class 1), Fair (Class 2), Poor (Class 3)